nhsd-a2si/docs-uec-appts/_pages/overview/using_this_site.md

 tags: [getting_started]
 folder: getting_started
 ---
-To help get the most out of the published resources, understanding what exists and how they are intended to be used is documented here.
+To help get the most out of the published resources, understanding what exists and how it is intended to be used is documented here.

 There are two core resources -